Dear Mark,

 your gambling gang and fellow readers the only bets you really want to make

-on a crap table.
-The best bets on a crap game are the pass and come line bets
+on a craps table.
+The best bets on a craps game are the pass and come line bets

 you subscribe to, those wagers with odds, and the placing of the 6 or 8.
 These